Clay Bottom Farm/Art Internship Program

-Who we are looking for: Someone with a passion for small-scale vegetable farming, ideally someone seriously considering farming as a career.
+Who we are looking for: Persons with a passion for small-scale vegetable farming, ideally those seriously considering farming as a career.
 You do not need to have farm experience but must be eager to learn.
 We appreciate those who always look for better ways to get a job done, and who can also take direction when required.
 You should be able to show up on time, ready for work.
 Your work could be alone as well as in groups, and you must enjoy fast-paced work.

 We also like to have fun!